 Here are some things your church could have at its disposal: a website, email, social media, a mobile app, digital giving, and church management software.
 Beyond those, live streaming is another powerful point of connection you’ll want to utilize for your church’s digital strategy.
 Our advice – start small.
 What do you absolutely need to have access to in order to communicate with your audience?

 For your website, email, and social media, there are several free options available that give you the power to create beautiful digital content.
 And, for a website, services like The Church Co, Wix, and Squarespace all make it incredibly simple to manage, even if you’re flying solo.

 When it comes to the rest: mobile app, digital giving, and church management, you have a lot of options.
-However, there aren’t many options that combine all three solutions into one fully-integrated platform.
+However, there aren’t many options that combine all three solutions into one fully-integrated platform, like ChurchStaq from Pushapy.
 The more you are able to simplify your church’s entire digital strategy, the easier it will be for you to manage it.

 The last digital tool to think about is live streaming.
-Maybe yours is one of the many churches that didn’t expect to dive in with both feet into the world of live streaming.
+Maybe your church is one of the many that didn’t expect to dive in with both feet into the world of live streaming.
 No matter what degree of success you’re having with live streaming, the fact that you’re offering it is what’s most important.

 Live streaming can be a powerful part of your digital strategy.
 Here are some simple and creative ways you can maximize your church’s live streaming presence by taking advantage of our partnership with Stream Monkey, a powerful but simple streaming service for churches.